MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 ```

 ## DESCRIPTION
-The **Add-CMObjectSecurityScope** cmdlet adds security scope to a Microsoft System Center Configuration Manager object.
+The **Add-CMObjectSecurityScope** cmdlet adds security scope to a Configuration Manager object.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.